 If you have modified the header information and a header field is omitted, the oscilloscope sets that field to the default value.
-The default values with a description of the header fields are listed after figure 12-2.
+The default values with a description of the header fields are listed in the File Formats section.
 If the header information is incorrect, you will get one of the following error messages.